- Personal Injury

 - Trench and excavation collapses that trap or crush workers

-- Struck by incidents involving falling tools, materials, or debris
+- Struck-by incidents involving falling tools, materials, or debris

 - Heavy equipment collisions with workers on foot

-Who Is Liable for Construction Accidents?
+Who Is Liable for a Construction Accident in San Antonio?

 - Equipment manufacturers or rental companies that supplied defective machinery